What does midwifery care look like?

 Is home birth safe with a midwife?

 Research indicates that home births attended by trained and qualified healthcare professionals, such as Certified Professional Midwives (CPMs) and Licensed Midwives (LMs/LMWs), can be a safe option for low-risk pregnancies.
-Midwives are trained to recognize and manage complications, and to transfer care to a hospital if necessary.
-However, it's essential to have a thorough discussion with your midwife about your specific health situation and risk factors before deciding to pursue a home birth.
+Midwives are trained to recognize and manage complications and to transfer care to a hospital if necessary.
+However, it's essential to have a thorough talk with your midwife about your specific health situation and risk factors before deciding to pursue a home birth.

 Does insurance cover home births?